Aktr0s/LuaConsoleNotepad/README.md

     :wl <content>     -  Writes a string to the next line when file ends.

-    :wl <number> <content> - it overwrites the line with a given number.
+    :wl <number> <content> - It overwrites the line with a given number.

     :sf <number>        -  Shortens the file to the given line number.

     :save            -  Saves the file.

     :quit, exit      -  Exits the program.

+    :exp             - Saves the file and switches to explorer mode

     :sq              -  Saves the file and exits the program.